ClaireDrummond/GMITProject2018/README.md

 # Back to Basic with the Python Tutorial
 Before I jump on in to Machine Learning and importing libraries to Python to help me manipulate the data, I think it is best to explore the basics of reading files in Python

+# CSV Module
+Here I am importing the CSV module to manipulate the Iris Data File.
+To pull information from CSV files you use loop and split methods to get the data from individual columns.The CSV module explicitly exists to handle this task, making it much easier to deal with CSV formatted files.
+This becomes especially important when you are working with data that’s been exported from actual spreadsheets and databases to text files

 # Machine Learning
 After a few hours of research, scroling through websites and watching YouTube videos, it is apparent that Data Scientists love Python and most scientists in the industry use a combination of numpy + pandas + sklearn as their data science stack.
 Having a brief look of what sklearn can do, I have created a file Machine.py to import sklearn and try out some code.